unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ### General

 We use VS Code as our main code editor.
-Because it has many extension which is developed by the community.
+Because it includes many extensions that are developed by the community.
 It supports:

-- Powerful linting in both main language we use -- Vue(Javascript) and python3
+- Powerful linter in the main languages we use -- Vue(Javascript) and python3
 - Good performance.
-- REST Client for interative documentation.
+- REST Client for interactive documentation.
 - Free to use.
 - Cross-platform.